 Sometimes people feel intimidated by the thought of therapy, because they think is a big deal, it means they failed or something is wrong with them.
 The opposite is true.
 The desire to feel connected, secured and loved is part of human nature but sometimes it is hard to get our needs met.
 We can all benefit from some education and understanding of the science of love and connection.
 The sooner you come the better.
 Most couples can improve their relationships but sometimes they wait too long.

-I draw from the most advanced research on adult attachment and have extensive training on the most effective couples counseling strategies to help you and your partner create the healthy relationship you need, and get the love you deserve.
-Some of the theories i use in my work are:
+We draw from the most advanced research on adult attachment and have extensive training on the most effective couples counseling strategies to help you and your partner create the healthy relationship you need, and get the love you deserve.
+Some of the theories we use are:

 Emotionally Focused Therapy:

 Sue Jonhson, PhD.
 (Hold Me Tight), or EFT draws on attachment theory, which asserts that humans are hardwired for strong emotional bonds with others.
 According to EFT, couples have relationship problems when they’ve “experienced emotional disconnection with their partner at key moments, which then leads to struggles” with negative cycles of criticism and anger (among other emotions and reactions).
 Therefore, the aim of EFT is to help couples overcome these negative cycles, re-establish their connection, and strengthen their emotional bond.

 Terry Real (Relational Institute), teach the principles of Relational processes in order to help people address relational and psychological health in three critical relationship areas: parenting, coupling, and workforce effectiveness.
 This model teaches clients healthy relating, helping them perform the modest miracle of personal transformation on a permanent process level.
 This is a more hands on marriage counseling approach.